kriss-chorus/nx-sandbox/docs/02-demo-client-experiences.md

 ## Key Decisions

-- No auth: UI uses an "Active Client" selector; backend receives X-Demo-Client-Id to simulate tenancy
+- No auth: UI uses an "Active Client" selector; client context stored in React Context and localStorage
 - **Feature entitlements live on client tier** (NOT on dashboard type) - stored in `tier_type_feature` table
 - Dashboard type changes layout/UX only
 - **Frontend Context pattern** for feature checking and theme determination